HamsterLC/RetinaFace_enhance/README.md

 | |
 | Smart_V4 | 3.89G | 2.26M | 93.9% | 92.9% | 83.7% |
 | ASFD_D1[4] | 4.27G | 3.9M | 93.3% | 91.7% | 83.6% |
+* *Use VGA 640*480 or scaling by the maximum side length of 640640x640 as input.
-* Use 640x640 as input   The other use origin
+* The other evaluation use Single Inference on the Original Scale.

-* 因为Flops不等于Latency 需要Flops 参数量 和 Performance综合考虑
+# Dependencies
+* numpy
+* onnxruntime(pip install onnxruntime)

+# Run Demo
+python test_image.py

 # Reference
 1. [MobileNetV2: Inverted Residuals and Linear Bottlenecks](https://arxiv.org/abs/1801.04381)